geoskimoto/Comet/README.md

 ### Data Pre-processing
 In order to obtain the Delta graph representation of code changes.
+Follow these steps:
+1. Make sure the data is in json format with the following arrangement
+  - A key:"commit_message" and value: corresponding message in string format.
+  - A key:"classes" and value: a list of dictionaries, where each dictionary contains the following attributes : "class_name", "prev_code", "new_code".
+The variables are self-explanatory.
-Run the following script:
+2. Run the following script:

 ```
 python pre-process/main.py